#in your Perl Startup script:

 $r->handler($uri, $filename, $virtual_hostname);

-This modules allows compilation of Apache::Registry
+This modules allows compilation of Apache::Registry scripts at

 server startup.